WildCLown/Stark-project/README.md

 ### Although, I will provide detailed information later

 - How much have you learned during the trial?
-  - Read section 'What I learned'
+  - Please, read section 'What I learned'

 - How well does your code run?
   - I provide a Dockerfile in order to ease running both for me and for those who shall execute it.
   Also, right now I'm trying to integrate it with the cloud, which may ease the process for me.
+  The webhook is not robust as I'd like it to be, but by receiving the invoice webhook response, I created a object that would reflect it, but someone can call it, and may break somehow...
+I've planned a structure on last section, that would grant a good robustness to the system.

 - Did you create unit tests or did you leave bugs hidden in your code?
-  - I created some unit tests mocking external services
+  - I created some unit tests mocking external services for processor.
+  - I will probably create for the webhook service.
   - There's a TaxId condition, it will always send with this same CPF, I tried finding a CPF/CNPJ generator, but
+  - Was not 100% sure about Fees handling, as the response shows about 'interest' and 'fine', did not take them as total fee.
+  - I'm assuming the webhook is only configured with 'invoice' event, if other events are also configured, and they have the 'type' field inside log, and it's 'credited', it will try to run...

 - How readable and efficient is your code?
   - I try following SOLID and Clean Architecture principles, dividing objects and responsibilities, naming variables according to their functions, for a smoother understanding.
   For time management when processing invoices, it may get complicated to understand, not gonna lie, but logs ease this process.

 - How quickly did you deliver the finished task?
   - It was a tough week for me, I should have delivered the feature itself after about 2 hours, but the Webhook management took me a while.
+  - After the service was done, I've put it in Docker, which took me a while, and I've done it on sartuday 25/01, about 4h total.
+  - May try to google cloud it, will place time if success.

 # What I learned